ChunkBraniac/Cinema-Desktop-App/README.md

 ## Features
 - **Browse Movies:** Users can browse a list of movies available in the database.
 - **Search:** Users can search for movies by title or keywords.
-- **Movie Details:** Users can view detailed information about each movie, including title, release date, cast, plot summary, and user ratings.
+- **Movie Details:** Users can view detailed information about each movie, including title, release date, cast, plot summary
-- **User Ratings:** Users can rate movies and view average ratings provided by other users.
-- **User Authentication:** Secure user authentication system to manage user accounts and access control.

 ## 🛠️ Installation
 ### Prerequisites